Madras Fabric: What It Is and Why You Should Wear It

 We’d suggest it never went out of style!
 Madras has always had a place in menswear, and the modern gentleman has numerous opportunities to showcase a refined and polished look that proudly displays the character-rich fabric.

 Among our R. Hanauer favorites is the striking Peach & Aqua Bow Tie.
 It’s a versatile piece that’s perfect for daytime and evening events, like a summer wedding, weekend brunch or a backyard barbecue.
-This charming accessory is also available in Green, Yellow & Pink, Navy, Red & White, Pink & Navy, and Blue & Melon.
+This charming accessory is also available in Green, Yellow & Pink, Navy, Red & White, and Pink & Navy.

 For more formal gatherings, we offer two stunning madras cummerbund sets - Green, Yellow & Pink and Purple & Orange.
 Investing in a set means you’ll always have a dapper madras bow tie on hand for everyday, as well as a chic and comfortable conversation starter for special occasions.